Hacienda Nursing Facility CEO Resigns One Week After Woman In Vegetative State Gives Birth

 — azfamily 3TV CBS 5 (@azfamily) January 8, 2019

 “Trust has been broken.
 Trust has definitely been broken.
-I do not [know if my daughter was victimized], but I do ask her, and she can answer yes or no. She is not able to walk or talk yet, but she does understand,” Karina Cesena, who’s 22-year old daughter has been in the same facility as the victim for several years, told AZFamily.
+I do not [know if my daughter was victimized], but I do ask her, and she can answer yes or no. She is not able to walk or talk yet, but she does understand,” Karina Cesena, who’s 22-year-old daughter has been in the same facility as the victim for several years, told AZFamily.

 As Timmon’s resignation was announced on Monday, Hacienda Healthcare spokesperson David Leibowitz said that under the CEO’s direction, the facility has added several programs to provide medical and therapeutic services to patients living in the unit, including infants, children, and people with disabilities.